Everything You Need To Know To Become A Ramen Expert

 Shoyu Ramen is the most basic version of Japanese ramen, and has its roots in Tokyo.
 A soy sauce based soup similar to that of Japanese noodles as soba and udon was used to familiarize the Japanese with a type of noodle that was still foreign to the nation at the time.
 Together with soy sauce, a wide array of ingredients such as chicken bones, niboshi (dried sardines) and vegetables are used to bring out an original flavor.
 There is no shortage of Shoyu ramen shops in the nation’s capital.

 For something a bit lighter on the stomach, Shio Ramen is the best choice.
 That’s because the soup is not as thick and fatty as most other ramen.
 Together with salt, which is used as the basic ingredient for the soup, chicken bones and pork bones are often used in the soup broth.
 However, they aren’t boiled as deeply as in other ramen.
 This results in a more delicate flavor.
 Tanmen, a popular type of Shio Ramen, is especially beloved by the ladies as it is topped with a mountain of fresh vegetables.

 Miso: The Heartwarming Ramen

-Miso Ramen first came to life in the fifties when customer at a small eatery in Sapporo asked the cook to put ramen noodles in his tonjiru (miso soup with pork meat).
+Miso Ramen first came to life in the fifties when a customer at a small eatery in Sapporo asked the cook to put ramen noodles in his tonjiru (miso soup with pork meat).
 Today, miso ramen is often mixed with pork bone broth and pork lard to keep you warm during the winter.
-Corn and butter are often used as topping, which you will not often see in another ramen.
+Corn and butter are often used as toppings, which you will not often see in another ramen.
 Make sure to slurp down a bowl yourself next time you visit Sapporo!

 Tonkotsu (Pork Bone Broth): The Heavyweight Ramen